133 Cybersecurity Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Logic

-74. Put into effect in 2018, the European Union's GDPR is considered one of the world's toughest privacy laws.
-GDPR stands for "General Data [BLANK] Regulation."
-What word goes in the blank?
+79. Put into effect in 2018, the European Union's GDPR is considered one of the world's toughest privacy laws.
+GDPR stands for "General Data WHAT Regulation."
+What word is missing?

 Answer: Protection